Posts filed under 'Dye'

-This one visit, I got out all the color pencils and we drew at the kitchen table — Marin, my husband Stephen, our daughter Liliana, and I.
+This one visit, I got out all the color pencils and we drew at the kitchen table — Marin, my husband Stephen, our daughter Liliana, and me.

-After Marin left, I went outside and in my preferred medium made this colorway.
+After Marin left, I went outside to my studio and in my preferred medium made this colorway.

 I love it — for what we all are, for what we once were, and for how we keep those pieces connected.

 January 10th, 2013

 I took an art history class this morning on Pinterest.
 I LOVE my new board.
 I found out, again, that I am fascinated by dynamic neutrals.